Sefford/BeAuthentic/README.md

 The interesting part here will be how we unify the different ways to log-in.
 Check `PasswordStrategy` and `GoogleStrategy`.

+# Branch "I am Smartlocked"

+In the third branch, we add even more complexity by suporting Smartlock for Passwords.

+This branch does not add much logic to the app itself, and most of it is taken directly from the samples of the feature in Google, which is basically to retrieve and save the credentials.

+The important points here is to remember that as with Google Sign-in the API heavily uses Intents to resolve abnormal situations with the credentials (multiple ones, not logged, etc...) and that in order to provide a seamless experience on the sign-in, we need to have it hooked with our current platform (AccountManaging + Google).

 ## Certificate

 Data for the Certificate is as follows: